Boron Blue Diamonds from the Deep

 When gases escape into the environment, bubbles are formed.
-During thousands of years, these bubbles grow in size until they reach the surface of the ocean.
-At the water’s surface, the bubbles burst and form a thin film of liquid.
+These bubbles grow in size for thousands of years until they reach the ocean’s surface.
+The bubbles burst at the water’s surface and form a thin film of liquid.
 In enough heat, the liquid can turn into a diamond.

 Value of Diamonds in the Market

 Diamonds do not have a spot market like other mined commodities such as copper, gold, oil, or coal.
-Value is determined according to the “4C” system: colour, clarity, cut, and carat (5 carats = 1 gram).
+Value is determined according to the “4C” system: color, clarity, cut, and carat (5 carats = 1 gram).
 Uncut diamonds typically cost between $US10 and $US3000 per carat.
-Very large (and sometimes historic) gem-quality diamonds can sell substantially more than this.
+Large (and sometimes historic) gem-quality diamonds can sell substantially more than this.

-Traded initially in India in the early 1600s, the 45.5 carats Hope Diamond is valued at more than US$200 million.
+Traded in India in the early 1600s, the 45.5-carat Hope Diamond is valued at more than US$200 million.
 The Pink Star (59.6 carats, $US71 million) and the Oppenheimer Blue (14.6 carats, $US57.5 million) were recent high-priced diamond sales.
-“Lesedi La Rona,” an uncut Botswanan 1,109 carat diamond, is the largest diamond recently sold.
+“Lesedi La Rona,” an uncut Botswanan 1,109-carat diamond, is the largest diamond recently sold.
 Approximately US$53 million was paid for it.

-Diamonds are sought after the world after and blue diamonds have a history of scandal, theft, curses and diplomatic wranglings around the world.
-The curse of the Hope Diamond is charted here and earlier in 2020, the end to a saga going back to 1989 came about when Saudi Arabia and Thailand ended a dispute over stolen blue diamonds, which led to lost trade and business between the two kingdoms for over 30 years.
+Diamonds are sought after by the world, and blue diamonds have a history of scandal, theft, curses, and diplomatic wranglings worldwide.
+The curse of the Hope Diamond is charted here, and earlier in 2020, the end to a saga going back to 1989 came about when Saudi Arabia and Thailand ended a dispute over stolen blue diamonds, which led to lost trade and business between the two kingdoms for over 30 years.

 Where Most Diamonds Come From

-Rare Diamonds are not always colourless, often having a slight yellowish hue.
-Some have prominent yellow, brown, pink, or green shades despite their rarity.
-Many of the s are formed at depths of 90 to 125 miles (150 to 200 kilometres) underground – shallower than the blue diamonds.
+Rare Diamonds are not always colorless, often having a slight yellowish hue.
+Despite their rarity, some have prominent yellow, brown, pink, or green shades.
+Many of the s are formed at depths of 90 to 125 miles (150 to 200 kilometers) underground – shallower than the blue diamonds.

 Diamonds with Blue Flashes

-Scientists were aware of the origin of this diamond’s blue hue–the element boron.
+Scientists knew the origin of this diamond’s blue hue–the element boron.
 According to this research, Boron once existed in ocean water and was incorporated into the seafloor rock, which moved deep underground over many millions of years.

 Blue diamonds have never before been explained in a fact-based manner.
 Until now, we had no idea where these minerals form, what kind of host rocks they form in, or how they might obtain Boron,” said Gemological Institute of America research scientist Evan Smith.
 The study was published in the journal Nature.